How Can Data Increase Arc-On Time in a Welding Operation? | MillerWelds

 In addition to uncovering ways to improve arc-on time and throughput, advanced welding information management systems can track costs — creating detailed reports on part counts, arc-on time, equipment efficiency and more.
 This data helps manufacturers make decisions about how to improve their process, reduce costs and drive continuous improvement.

-The bottom line: Welding intelligence systems provide a way to analyze the bigger picture within the welding operation, so managers and owners can optimize the entire process and confirm that their efforts are saving money and time.
+The bottom line: Welding intelligence systems provide a way to analyze the bigger picture within the welding operation.
+This allows managers and owners to optimize the entire process and confirm that their efforts are saving money and time.

 Published: